why local nyc artists are fighting ‘artwashing’

 'Place' by Ro Garrido.

-"This neighbourhood has changed" has become a clichéd "thing New Yorkers say".
+"This neighborhood has changed" has become a clichéd "thing New Yorkers say" in 2016.
 The phrase echoes from Bushwick's graffiti-covered walls to the gallery-lined streets of Chinatown.
-But when we check out exhibitions and street art in these "up-and-coming" neighbourhoods, we often fail to recognise an important part of the problem — "art washing."
+But when we check out exhibitions and street art in these "up-and-coming" neighborhoods, we often fail to recognize an important part of the problem — "art washing."
 Coined by The Atlantic in 2014, the term refers to the superficial cultural narrative that new art spaces and non-native artists bring to gentrifying communities.

 Along with several other artists who grew up in Chinatown, Yu is working with local art collective Chinatown Art Brigade to make sure their voices are heard.
 "We have an art project where we're working with working class Chinatown residents — mainly immigrants, who are getting pushed out [of their buildings and homes] at record high numbers — to create their own narrative and tell their own stories of not only resilience, but also resistance," explains Yu.
 "We'll be projecting [recordings of them telling their stories] onto walls and onto the buildings [in Chinatown] in the early fall as part of The Illuminator Project.
 We're trying to reach out to tenants to help them not feel so alone.
 The projections will not only reach out to the people who need them the most, but to the gentrifiers too."

 This notion is echoed by Bushwick-born multidisciplinary artist Anthony Wash Rosado, who has dedicated his work to "freeing Bushwick."
-To Rosado, this means bridging "native and non-native residents, so we may mobilise together against negative effects of gentrification."
-"I intend on planting seeds for conversation, building bridges, and banding people together to dismantle and refute the negative effects of gentrification," he continues.
+To Rosado, this means bridging "native & non-native residents, so we may mobilize together against negative effects of gentrification."
+"I intend on planting seeds for conversation, building bridges, and banding people together to dismantle & refute the negative effects of gentrification," he continues.
 Rosado's work reclaims the graffiti (often by non-native artists) that Bushwick is now known for, by inserting tags like "gentrification is white washing BK" and "Bushwick is not for sale" into public spaces.

 In Queens, multidisciplinary artist Ro Garrido confronts the same problem.
-At age 27, Garrido looks out over a very different Jackson Heights than the one she first knew.
-When the artist was four years old, she migrated with her family from Lima, Peru to Queens, where she grew up working in her uncle's video store and spending her spare money on candy and ice cream from the bodega down the street.
-Within the last few years, however, both her uncle's shop and the bodega have shut down — just two casualties of Queens' gentrification problem.
+At age 27, Garrido looks out over a very different Jackson Heights than the one they first knew.
+When the artist was four years old, they migrated with their family from Lima, Peru to Queens, where they grew up working in their uncle's video store and spending their spare money on candy and ice cream from the bodega down the street.
+Within the last few years, however, both their uncle's shop and the bodega have shut down — just two casualties of Queens' gentrification problem.

-Garrido plans to turn her concerns over these spaces into a public conversation with an installation titled A Living Room on Roosevelt.
-The live work will simulate Garrido's living room: a comfy spot in which she will facilitate conversations about what a "safe" neighbourhood really means.
-Garrido will encourage her neighbours and passersby to sit with her and create an open dialogue about what it means to cohabitate in a rapidly changing New York City.
+Garrido plans to turn their concerns over these spaces into a public conversation with an installation titled A Living Room on Roosevelt.
+The live work will simulate Garrido's living room: a comfy spot in which they will facilitate conversations about what a "safe" neighborhood really means.
+Garrido will encourage their neighbors and passersby to sit with them and create an open dialogue about what it means to cohabitate in a rapidly changing New York City.

 "I think that in Queens and in many different places around the city, policing and police brutality is very tied to gentrification.
 There's been increased policing in Jackson Heights that I've witnessed," explains Garrido.
-"Especially within the context of what's happening in our country, I think that people who move into new neighbourhoods need to be thinking about what it means to be safe in our neighbourhoods.
-People should think about when to call the cops and who to call the cops on, and ask who is made to feel safe by the police in a neighbourhood."
+"Especially within the context of what's happening in our country, I think that people who move into new neighborhoods need to be thinking about what it means to be safe in our neighborhoods.
+People should think about when to call the cops and who to call the cops on, and ask who is made to feel safe by the police in a neighborhood."

 Both Yu and Garrido's works will come to fruition soon.
 Yu's in early fall, and you can view Garrido's living room now on 82nd Street in Queens.